DougReeder/barrier-mage/README.md

 Uses WebXR and [A-Frame](https://aframe.io) and requires a 6-DOF controller.

-The three symbols currently supported are:
+The four symbols currently supported are:
 ![mystic symbols](assets/symbols.png)
+and the triquetra.

 At present, there are a few sad caveats:
 * The barriers don't actually do anything yet!